-Favorite Place to go in Seattle?
+Favorite place to go in Seattle?

 I’m not sure I can call it my favorite, but the Queen Anne Uptown Espresso has become my haven between/before shows, rehearsals etc. Having lived on the Eastside for most of my career I couldn’t drive home during long breaks for fear of getting stuck in traffic.
 So I’d go up to Uptown to drink their delicious coffee, listen to their great music selection and either journal or people watch.
 They’ve got the best people watching right there!

-Hobbies & Inspirations outside of PNB?
+Hobbies and inspirations outside of PNB?

 I love to write!
 I believe I was born to be an artist and a storyteller, and for the past 12 years I’ve been able to do it through dance.
 I’m looking forward to having a bit more time to paint pictures with words instead.

-Who/what inspires me to dance?
+Who/what inspires you to dance?

 That’s easy!
-The One who has graciously gifted me with this life of a dancer and who knit this desire into my soul inspires me to dance everyday.
+The one who has graciously gifted me with this life of a dancer and who knit this desire into my soul inspires me to dance everyday.
 With a humble and grateful heart I praise and worship Him, Jesus Christ, through this incredible art form and seek to bring Him glory.
 I owe it all to Him!